Factoring periodic maps into Dehn twists: Preliminaries

-\begin{lemma} Let $F \in \Mod(S_g)$ be an irreducible Type 1 action that is realized by the rotation of a hyperbolic polygon $\P_F$ as in Theorem~\ref{res:1}.
-Then and the mapping defines an isomorphism of the homology group $H_1(S_g;\mathbb{Z})$ such that \end{lemma}
+\begin{lemma}[{\cite[Lemma 4.4]{PKS}}] Let $F \in \Mod(S_g)$ be an irreducible Type 1 action that is realized by the rotation of a hyperbolic polygon $\P_F$ as in Theorem~\ref{res:1}.
+Then and the matrix defines a change of basis matrix on $H_1(S_g;\mathbb{Z})$ such that \end{lemma}